DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 Pay attention to the number in the end of address, that follows by the slash symbol.
 It is the *Prefix* size.
 It is used like a subnet mask and divides the *IPv6 Address* by two parts:

-- *Prefix* - the network address
+- *Prefix* - The network address.
-- *Interface Identifier* - the node address
+- *Interface Identifier* - The node address.

 But *Prefix* also divided by two parts:

-- *Global Routing Prefix* - the global network address
+- *Global Routing Prefix* - The global network address.
-- *Subnet Identifier* - the subnet address
+- *Subnet Identifier* - The subnet address simplified.

 *Global Routing Prefix* issues by provider. *Subnet Identifier* assigned by client. *IPv6* uses *CIDR* addressing and it is allows to use  *VLSM-like* mechanism - we can change subnet size by borrowing the low bits.
 But it recommends to changing 4 bits to avoid the situation when the one part of hexadecimal number indicates to subnet and the other part indicates to interface.

 There are several *IPv6 Cast* types:

-- *Unicast* - from node to the node
+- *Unicast* - From node to the node.
-- *Anycast* - from node to the node from the multicast group
+- *Anycast* - From node to the node from the *Multicast Group*.
-- *Multicast* - from node to the node group
+- *Multicast* - From node to the node group.

 ---